HaniSource/components/components/key-value/usage.md

 ## Introduction

 The `key-value-input` component provides a powerful and flexible way to handle key-value pairs input.
-It features dynamic row management, bulk operations, validation, drag-and-drop reordering, and full accessibility support.
+It features dynamic row management, validation, drag-and-drop reordering, and full accessibility support.
 Perfect for environment variables, metadata, configuration settings, or any structured data input scenario.

 ## Basic Usage